Terror Universal

-Terror Universal is an American heavy metal supergroup consisting of current and former members of Soulfly, Upon a Burning Body and Ill Nino.
+Terror Universal is an American heavy metal supergroup consisting of current and former members of Soulfly, Upon a Burning Body and Ill Niño.
 Their first single, "Welcome to Hell", comes from their debut EP, Reign of Terror.
-The EP was released on February 27, 2015, in Australia and New Zealand via 3 Wise/Sony.
+The EP was released in February 2015.
+Their debut full-length album, Make Them Bleed, was released in January 2018.

+AllMusic described the band as "horror metal" and their style of music as a blend of groove and nu metal with hard rock.